nickgraffis/hbedison/src/pages/emails-sent/X7OdGhiU-recuT7iHToyBZokGt.md

 ### Steps for Clearance

-{{ context?.HomeCampus ? '✅' : '❌' }} Register on [Home Campus](https://www.homecampus.com). _You {{  context?.HomeCampus ? 'are' : ' are not'}} signed up on Home Campus_.
+✅ Register on [Home Campus](https://www.homecampus.com). _You are signed up on Home Campus_.

 Sign up online [here](https://www.homecampus.com) and then verify your email.
 Then fill out all of the necessisary forms.

-{{ context?.Physical ? '✅' : '❌' }} Provide the school with a current physical. _You {{ context?.Physical ? 'have a current physical on file with the school' : 'do not have a current physical on file with the school' }}_.
+✅ Provide the school with a current physical. _You have a current physical on file with the school_.

-{{ context?.Cleared ? '✅' : '❌' }} Take the online Concussion Baseline Test.
+❌ Take the online Concussion Baseline Test.
 If you have signed up on Home Campus, our athlete dirictor has already sent you a link to take the test.
 If you need to get that link again, email [Rich Boyce](mailto:rboyce@hbuhsd.edu).

-{{ context?.Cleared ? '✅' : '❌' }} Provide the school's financial office with a check made out to **Edison High School** for **$90.00** anytime **_between 12PM and 3 PM_**  for _"Training & Transportation Fees"_.
+❌ Provide the school's financial office with a check made out to **Edison High School** for **$90.00** anytime **_between 12PM and 3 PM_**  for _"Training & Transportation Fees"_.
 Training refers to the schools trainer, not Coach Ashley, and transportation refers to our use of school busses and vans.

-**{{ context?.Cleared ? '🎉 You are currently cleared' : '❌ You are not currently cleared' }}.**
+**❌ You are not currently cleared.**

 ## Game Schedule